-As for the “fun” part, that’s up to individual organizations, but creating a relaxed atmosphere with snacks and music is a good start!
-See how many documents can be destroyed during the length of one song, and have shredding or Earth Day-themed snacks.
+As for the “fun” part, that’s up to your individual organization, but creating a relaxed atmosphere with snacks and music is a good start!
+Measure how many documents can be destroyed during the length of one song, or have shredding or green-themed snacks.

 A Big Shred Day Gives You More Space Immediately